Apply for a PhD studentship for your doctoral study funded by the

 Human Rights, Big Data and Technology Project

-housed at the Human Rights Centre, has a funded doctoral studentship available for candidates
+Technology Project, housed at the Human Rights Centre, has a funded doctoral studentship available for

-with a background in law and human rights.
+candidates with a background in law or a related discipline.
 This three-year funded studentship will undertake

 Professional skills development